 May I take courses at another institution during the summer?

-You may take up to eighteen (18) semester hours of courses in transient status provided that (1) you are in good standing, (2) the courses are approved in advance by your academic advisor and dean on a Special Enrollment Request (AS 30), and (3) the other institution is fully accredited and the course work meets University specifications for transfer credits.
+You may take up to 18 credit hours of courses in transient status provided that (1) you are in good academic standing, (2) the courses are approved in advance by your academic advisor and the the Office of Undergraduate Student Affairs and Advising, located in Flinn Hall, on a Special Enrollment Request (AS 30), and (3) the other institution is fully accredited and the course work meets University specifications for transfer credits.
 Transient work must be passed with a grade of C or higher.
-All work taken at other institutions is treated as transfer work and is not included in the U.S.C.
-GPA.
+All work taken at other institutions is treated as transfer work and is not included in the USC GPA.

 How do I declare a minor?

-Once you have declared you major, you may declare a minor by completing an Minor Declaration Form in the Office of Undergraduate Academic Affairs or you can complete it online and bring it to the Dean's Office.
-See the Minors Bulletin for a complete list of available minors.
+After you have declared your major, you may declare a minor by completing a Minor Declaration Form in the Office of Undergraduate Academic Affairs or you can complete it online and bring it to the Flinn Hall.
+See the minors list in the Academic Bulletin for a complete list of available minors.

 What is a second major?

-If you're a student in the College of Arts and Sciences, you may complete a second major within the College of Arts and Sciences or the School of Music (Bachelor of Arts track only).
+If you are a student in the College of Arts and Sciences, you may complete a second major within the College of Arts and Sciences or the School of Music (Bachelor of Arts track only).
 You must complete all collegiate requirements (including general education courses and special departmental requirements) as well as the major requirements for the second major.
 In cases where one major is part of a Bachelor of Arts program and the other is part of a Bachelor of Science program, you must designate one as the official degree of record.
 A second major eliminates the cognate requirement.
-You may request a second major by completing a Second Major Declaration Form in the Office of Undergraduate Academic Affairs.
+You may request a second major by completing a Second Major Declaration Form and submitting it to Office of Undergraduate Academic Affairs.

 What is a second degree?

-You may pursue a second undergraduate degree if you complete all requirements for both degrees and if you complete a minimum of 24 semester hours beyond those required for the first degree and a minimum of 144 semester hours total.
+You may pursue a second undergraduate degree if you complete all requirements for both degrees, as well as complete a minimum of 24 credit hours beyond those required for the first degree, totaling a minimum of 144 credit hours.
 Additionally, courses accepted toward any requirements (general education, major, cognate or minor) for the first degree may not be applied to the major requirements for the second degree.
 Students pursuing second degrees are urged to confer with both deans early in the process.